 - take a refundable credit against tax.

-Whether the repayment is deemed a reduction in income, a miscellaneous itemized deduction, or a tax credit depends upon the amount of the repayment and the type of income that was included in the previous year.
+Whether the repayment is deemed a reduction in income, an itemized deduction, or a tax credit depends upon the type of income.

 - Itemized Deductions